enebular/enebular-runtime-agent/README.md

 ## Quick Setup

-You can quickly set up enebular-agent on a Debian based device by using the install script.
+You can quickly set up enebular-agent on a Debian based device (like a Raspberry Pi) by using the install script.
 The best way to use the script is by running it as a command with an ssh client on your development PC.
 To use the script you'll need to have the following.

 - An ssh client command installed on your development PC
-- The `sudo` installed command on your target device
+- The `sudo` command installed on your target device

 You'll also need the following information about the target device.